krane-io/krane/INSTALL.md

       port: 1979
       schema: tcp
 ```
-## Configuration AWS
+## Configuring AWS as your cloud driver

+In case you want to use AWS as your default cloud driver, please indicate this in *krane/config.yml* by using the line:

+    driver: aws

-In case you want to use AWS as your default cloud provider please indicate it in krane/config.yml in the driver part.
-Once indicated Krane will automatically use AWS tools to get your cloud credentials.
-You can configure you aws tools set executing
+Once you have done this, Krane will automatically use AWS tools to get your cloud credentials.
+You can configure your AWS tools set executing:

     aws configure

-After doing this you need to install chef-metal so that krane can install docker uniformly across multiple machines.
+After doing this, you need to install chef-metal so that Krane can install Docker uniformly across multiple machines.

     gem install chef-metal-fog chef-metal

-## Configuration Concerto
+## Configuring Flexiant Concerto

+First, if you don't already have a Flexiant Concerto account, log into *http://krane.io/* and create a free account.

-Log into concerto and go to *Settings -> Your Account* and download you api key and decompress it in *~/.krane/concerto*
+Next, log into Concerto (use the *krane.io* link if that's how you got your account), go to *Settings -> Your Account* and download you api key and decompress it into *~/.krane/concerto* as follows:

     mkdir -p ~/.krane/concerto
     unzip api-key.zip

+That's it.
+Now you can use Krane to provision Docker containers across multiple clouds.